British Schools Team Championship History

 Only Brakenhale again had enough players to stake a claim in 2000; in 2001 they failed to bring enough players to Abingdon, but Bloxham School did.
 So Hugh Alexander's lads from near Banbury became the fourth ever and worthy holders of the Castledine Trophy, which some thought would never see the light of day outside of Bracknell ever again.
 They hosted the event in March 2002, but a team from the Junior Chess and Go Club in Cambridge won; they became the first non-school team to win the Castledine Trophy.

 In 2003 the play-off match was played six a side which allowed a draw for the first time, between the previous two winners.
-From 2004 on it was played on a points system at the BYGC, if a head-to-head match was not possible, but sometimes only one team was in contention.
+From 2004 on, it can be played on a points system at the BYGC, if a head-to-head match is not possible (though it usually is); sometimes only one team is in contention.

 - 2002 Cambridge Junior Chess and Go Club